-Our Board is currently led by its Chairman, Mr. Schlotterback.
+Our Board is currently led by its Executive Chairman, Mr. Throdahl.
 Our Board recognizes that it is important to determine an optimal board leadership structure to ensure the independent oversight of management as the Company continues to grow.
 We separate the roles of Chief Executive Officer and chairman of the board in recognition of the differences between the two roles.
-The Chief Executive Officer is responsible for setting the strategic direction for the Company and the day-to-day leadership and performance of the Company, while the Chairman provides guidance to the Chief Executive Officer and presides over meetings of the full Board.
+The Chief Executive Officer is responsible for setting the strategic direction for the Company and the day-to-day leadership and performance of the Company, while the Executive Chairman provides guidance to the Chief Executive Officer and presides over meetings of the full Board.
 We believe this separation of responsibilities provides a balanced approach to managing the Board and overseeing the Company.
+However, because Mr. Throdahl just recently transitioned from the role of Chief Executive Officer to Executive Chairman effective June 3, 2021, the directors of the Board appointed Mr. Schlotterback, the Board's former Chairman, to serve as Lead Independent Director.